danishdiabetesknowledgecenter/QuickPubMed/README.md

 3. GitHub Actions automatically:
    - Builds the application
    - Deploys to FTP server
-   - Only the `dist` folder is deployed
+   - Only the `dist` folder is deployed which contains the bundled code

 ## Build Commands